crrapi/cs326-proj/README.md

 ### Key Features

-- **Portfolio Input**: Users can input their stock purchases (ticker symbol, quantity, purchase date, and price).
+- Portfolio Input: Users can input their stock purchases (ticker symbol, quantity, purchase date, and price)
-- **Dynamic Content Updates**: The portfolio list and visualizations dynamically update as users add, edit, or delete stocks.
-- **Form Validation**: Real-time validation for stock input forms, including ticker symbol, quantity, purchase date, and price.
-- **Multi-View Navigation**: Seamless navigation between different views (e.g., portfolio visualization, stock details, settings) without page reloads.
+- Data Integration: Connects to stock APIs to fetch current and historical price data
-- **Persistent Storage**: Saves portfolio information in IndexedDB for easy access and data persistence across sessions.
+- Persistent Storage: Saves portfolio information in a database for easy access
-- **Asynchronous Data Handling**: Fetches mock stock data (e.g., historical prices) from a local JSON file to simulate API integration.
-- **Intuitive Visualization**: Uses p5.js to create color-coded, layered visualizations that show how each stock contributes to overall portfolio performance.
+- Intuitive Visualization: Uses p5.js to create color-coded, layered visualizations that show how each stock contributes to overall portfolio performance
-- **Performance Metrics**: Displays key portfolio statistics and metrics to complement the visual representation.
+- Performance Metrics: Displays key portfolio statistics and metrics to complement the visual representation

 ### Why This Project?